Skip navigation

 Since leaving the finance industry, Nathan has worked for several organisations across the not-for-profit sector in a variety of different roles.
 In addition to working at RE-Alliance, he is currently studying a Master of Social Impact specialising in Business Analytics at Swinburne University of Technology.
 He is keen to use his diverse experience and passion for climate justice to help with the transition to renewable energy in Australia while supporting regional communities in the process.

-Our Management Committee is made up of a diverse range of people who generously give their time to govern and guide the work of RE-Alliance.
-Management Committee members bring to the organisation a wide range of skill, expertise and experience.
-If you're interested in joining, please email [email protected] to find out more.
+Our Board is made up of a diverse range of people who generously volunteer their time to govern and guide the work of RE-Alliance.
+Board Directors bring to the organisation a wide range of skill, expertise and experience, as can be seen in the profiles below.

 Peter Dreher